 Over the last 30 years, while simultaneously pursuing various other medical research and clinical endeavors, Dr. Ely has maintained her involvement with NGF, including intermittent roles as President, Medical Director and Director of the NGF Medical Advisory Board, all the while continuously serving on NGF’s Board of Directors.

-Currently, Dr. Ely serves as Clinical Advisor, specifically overseeing a diagnostic initiative aimed at the Jewish population in New York.
+Currently, Dr. Ely serves as Clinical Director.
 Additionally, she is involved in research into the role that inflammation plays in the symptoms of Gaucher.